 Just across E Washington Avenue, you’ll find another trendy area running along E Johnson Street.
 A little more hipster and less crunchy than Willy Street, this area is currently undergoing massive transformation as development moves east from the Capitol.
 This is the part of the city where I used to live, so I am particularly fond of the businesses in this area.

 Start with some lakeside peace at James Madison Park or Tenney Park, both of which reside on the shores of Lake Mendota.
 Tenney is particularly beautiful with State Capitol views near the Yahara river.
 Then start walking along E Johnson find my favorite second-hand shop Good Style Shop, which always has a great selection of vintage treasures.
 Find your next favorite house plant or home decor accessory at Wildewood, and definitely peek into the quirky Bernie’s Rock Shop for a unique assortment of crystals and gemstones.

 If you didn’t get enough to eat for lunch, enjoy Madison’s best pizza at Salvatore’s which always has new and delicious specials to sample.
-Another fave is Forequarter, which catered our foodie wedding, if that tells you anything about the quality of their food.
-You don’t want to miss the amazing assortment of cocktails at Robin’s Room.
+Pop into Robin’s Room for a quick happy hour because you don’t want to miss their amazing assortment of cocktails.

 EVENING: Chic Dinner

 There are two places that are worthy of your last meal in Madison — Pig in a Fur Coat or Mint Mark.